top of page

 • Oct 18, 2025

-• 7 min read
+• 1 min read

-“Just a bit of pressure,” the technician had said, guiding the probe, which looked like a curling iron in a condom, inside Audra.
+“Just a bit of pressure,” the technician said, guiding the probe, which looked like a curling iron in a condom, inside of Audra.
 She could feel the instrument pushing around her insides, searching for life.
 She squeezed Dillon’s hand, and he smiled at her, gripping back.

 On the screen was a grainy image, mostly static, like snow, around a dark, amorphous blob.